Arizona town calls state of emergency over migrant arrivals

 Gila Bend, with a population of 2,000, does not have a hospital or shelter.
 It is 75 miles (120 kilometers) north of the U.S.-Mexico border and about 60 miles (95 kilometers) southwest of Phoenix.

-The mayor’s declaration came after U.S. Customs and Border Protection agents on Monday dropped off 16 people, including young children, at a park in town.
+The mayor’s declaration came after federal agents on Monday dropped off 16 people, including young children, at a park in town.
 The group included six families, five from Venezuela and one from Chile.

 “To drop people in basically the middle of nowhere, it’s 30 miles to the next type of town, and that’s 30 miles of open desert.
 So especially come July and August, we’re going to be finding bodies,” Riggs said.